 Let’s face it, guys like their toys.
 For some, their truck is their pride and joy.
 For others, maybe it’s a collection of guns large enough to outfit a small army.
-For golfers, it’s their own personalized golf cart.
+For golfers, it’s their own personalized cart.
 They trick them out with lift kits, stereos and custom paint jobs.
 Some are even street legal.
 Having a golf cart you can customize any way you like is cool.
 Just like a car however, it requires regular maintenance and upkeep.
 A major part of that is tires.
-Believe it or not, golf cart tires aren’t all one in the same.
+Believe it or not, cart tires aren’t all one in the same.
 Choosing the right ones for your cart, and the terrain you drive on, is an important decision.
-In this article, we discuss what factors to consider when buying golf cart tires and, review the best options on the market.
+In this article, we discuss what factors to consider when buying cart tires and, review the best options on the market.

 Top 10 Best Golf Cart Tires